cnmzsjbz199328/capture/README.md

 - **Categories**: Each capture can have multiple categories/tags.
 Use the popup's category dropdown to filter.
 - **Export/Import**: Use the "Export All" button to back up your data as a JSON file.
-- **No External Storage**: All data remains in your browser unless you export it.
+- **Backend Configuration**: The backend URL is configured in `chrome-extension/config.js`.

 ---

 ## Privacy

 See [Privacy Policy](../index.html) for details.
-**Summary:** This extension only stores the content you explicitly capture, and only in your local browser storage.
-No data is ever sent to any server.
+**Summary:** This extension allows you to store captured content either locally in your browser or on a backend server that you configure.
+No data is sent to any third-party server unless explicitly configured by you.
+You retain full control over your data.

 ---